Rikoshet-234/studies/README.md

 ### ask
 Short MIPS assembly sources for the course of *Architectures of Computer Systems*.

+### esys
+Programs created for *Embedded Systems* course.
+Most of them require Arduino IDE, but some will work with a classic C compiler.

 ### networks
 Programs for the course of *Computer Networks*.
 They are doing pretty low-level networking stuff and make heavy use of Unix libraries.